Kauhentus/Cuttlefish/README.md

         log <- unit + " of beer on the wall, " + unit + " of beer."
         log <- "Take one down and pass it around, " + newUnit + "of beer on the wall.\n"

-line <$> [99,98..0]'1	# Functional magic to be explained
+line <$> [99,98..0]'1	# Functional magic, the power of Cuttlefish lies in this one line!
 ```

 # Design
 Unique main features of Cuttlefish include the `Pipeline` and `Map`.
-Check the docs for info about other not-so-unique features, like currying and `Maybe`.
+Check the docs for info about other not-so-unique features, like currying, `Maybe`, `<$>`, etc.

+Cuttlefish was designed to be high level and expressive - a perfect example is the `Map` context / monad.
+Pipelines support this goal too.

 ### Maps
 A map is a special context that "wraps" around values, typically `Lists`, in Cuttlefish.
 The context includes an associated number called "rank".
 Maps are like a kind of monad.
 Let's see a few examples.